redherring99/Petroineos/README.txt

 Logging goes to System Event Log - I could have used Serilog etc but EventLog seemed the simplest for this demo I have implemented try/catch for aggregator - with also some Rx event throttling to avoid a storm in the event log for exceptions
-Further work would add this to other logg messages, also could add configuration of the throttling to appsettings - TODO
+Further work would add this to other log messages, also could add configuration of the throttling to appsettings - TODO

 TESTING
 ========